-THE rapid development of remote sensing technology has greatly widened the scope of exploring the earth.
-Satellite images have been widely used in resource exploration, land census, natural disaster monitoring and etc. The
+HE rapid development of remote sensing technology has greatly widened the scope of exploring the earth.
+Satellite

-The work was supported by the National Key R&D Program of China under the Grant 2019YFC1510905, the National Natural Science Foundation of China under the Grant 61671037 and the Beijing Natural Science Foundation under the Grant 4192034.
-(Corresponding author: Zhenwei Shi (e-mail: shizhenwei@buaa.edu.cn))
+Manuscript received April 30, 2021; revised June 2, 2021; accepted June 13, 2021.
+Date of publication June 18, 2021; date of current version July 14, 2021.
+The work was supported in part by the National Key R&D Program of China under Grant 2019YFC1510905, in part by the National Natural Science Foundation of China under Grant 61671037, and in part by the Beijing Natural Science Foundation under Grant 4192034.
+(Corresponding author: Zhenwei Shi.)

-Wenyuan Li, Hao Chen and Zhenwei Shi are with the Image Processing Center, School of Astronautics, Beihang University, Beijing 100191, China, and with the Beijing Key Laboratory of Digital Media, Beihang University, Beijing 100191, China, and also with the State Key Laboratory of Virtual Reality Technology and Systems, School of Astronautics, Beihang University, Beijing 100191, China. semantic segmentation [1-3] (also called pixel level classification) plays a key role in the analysis of remote sensing images and the fully convolutional neural networks (FCN) [4-6] based methods have brought a great breakthrough to the semantic segmentation [7-12] of remote sensing images.
+The authors are with the Image Processing Center, School of Astronautics, Beihang University, Beijing 100191, China, with the Beijing Key Laboratory of Digital Media, Beihang University, Beijing 100191, China, and also with the State Key Laboratory of Virtual Reality Technology and Systems, School of Astronautics, Beihang University, Beijing 100191, China.